pdh11/cotton/cotton-ssdp/README.md

 a network, including in *ad hoc* settings which don't necessarily have expert network administrators close at hand.

+At present this crate requires the "nix" crate (except when used in no_std builds) and so is unlikely to work on Windows platforms.
+It is tested only on AMD64 and ARM64 Linux.

 Library documentation is [on
 docs.rs](https://docs.rs/cotton-ssdp/latest/cotton_ssdp/).